-- Over a 10-year period, investment in hearing care promises a return (or gain) of nearly US\$ 16 for every 1 dollar invested. - Advocates could work with public health organisations and government departments to deliver awareness campaigns. - Families of children with hearing loss together can have a stronger coordinated voice in obtaining the necessary ongoing support, including educational support, for their children and reduce stigma in their communities - Associations of people with hearing loss could be supported by Governments to provide examples and cases studies of the positive impact of taking action on unaddressed hearing loss. - Cochlear implant provision should be part of the people-centred approach to Ear and Hearing Care - Advocates who use cochlear implants can provide powerful role models for the benefits of taking action and reduce stigma.
-INDICATORS OF PROGRESS WHO has set targets for the monitoring of progress against this agenda for addressing hearing loss which all settings can monitor their progress.
-Having targets are crucial if the current under provision is going to be addressed.
-FOR CHILDREN "Effective coverage of newborn hearing screening services within the population: defined as the proportion of infants with hearing loss in a defined population who have received suitable interventions within the first six months of life to address their hearing loss."
-(WRH, page 223) "A 20% relative increase in the effective coverage of newborn hearing screening services, by 2030. - Countries with effective coverage rates below 50% should strive for a minimum of 50% effective coverage. - Countries with effective coverage rates of 50-80%, should strive for a 20% relative increase in effective coverage. - Countries with effective coverage rates currently above 80% should strive for universal coverage. - Countries with population groups covered by newborn hearing screening services should ensure a coverage of 95% or above."
-(WRH, page 224) Targets for screening are only one measure to consider in the continuum of support.
+- Over a 10-year period, investment in hearing care promises a return (or gain) of nearly US\$ 16 for every 1 dollar invested. - Advocates could work with public health organisations and government departments to deliver awareness campaigns. - Associations of people with hearing loss and CI can have a stronger coordinated voice in obtaining the necessary ongoing support for those with CI and their families. - Associations of people with hearing loss could be supported by Governments to provide examples and cases studies of the positive impact of taking action on unaddressed hearing loss. - Cochlear implant provision should be part of the people-centred approach to Ear and Hearing Care. - Advocates who use cochlear implants can provide powerful role models for the benefits of taking action and reduce stigma.